 There is much to do so if you have ideas or an interest, keen or amateur, please get in touch.

 Do you have an old fruit tree in your garden?
 The Wills are interested in recording all the old orchard trees that are a legacy from the market gardens of Barnes.
 Many of these old trees are vital for local wildlife and it is important that they are recorded and cared for.

 We want to create a map of the old orchard trees in private gardens, and we can organise getting your tree DNA tested if you do not know what variety your fruit tree is.
 This is an important ecological research and social history project and its success depends on collecting as much data as we possibly can – and you can help!

-Contact Will if you would like to know more, have an old fruit tree or be involved in any way.
+Contact Will if you would like to know more about our Heritage Tree Project, have an old fruit tree or be involved in any way.

 Further Reading & Links

 Fruit ID – definitive site for all things fruity!